Snapstromegon/hoeser.dev/src/blog/2022-07-31-tabs-vs-spaces.md

 <input type="range" min=1 max=16 step=1 class="tabSlider" value=4>
 </div>

-So to put it simple, you start a line with tabs to achieve the nesting level you need and inside of the "block nesting" you use spaces to neatly align stuff.
+So to put it simply, you start a line with tabs to achieve the nesting level you need, and inside of the "block nesting" you use spaces to neatly align stuff.
 That way you have character alignment where it is required and a11y tabs where it is not.

 ## Keeping everything in sync